 Three streams draining to the Newport Coast (Buck Gully, Morning Canyon, and Los Trancos) are recommended to remain listed as impaired by pathogens, based on indicator bacteria data collected prior to August 31, 2010.
 The original listings were based on exceedances of now outdated water quality objectives for E. coli, fecal coliforms or total coliforms.
 As described in more detail in section 3.5 above, the 2024 California Integrated Report is the first listing cycle for which bacteria data in the Santa Ana Region were assessed for support of the REC-1 beneficial use since new statewide bacteria water quality objectives took effect.
 For the 2024 California Integrated Report, historical data could either be reassessed against the new objectives, or if sufficient new data were available, listing recommendations could rely on data collected since 2010 only.
 Although new E. coli and enterococci data were collected for each of these three streams, the only data available in CEDEN for assessment purposes were E. coli data.

 Salinity data collected and analyzed by Santa Ana Regional Water Board staff indicate that salinity is greater than 1 ppt at each of the three stations located downstream of Pacific Coast Highway (“Newport Coast Streams bacteria Impairment Assessment” – Newport Coast Report) (Shibberu 2020), thereby indicating that the correct bacterial indicator to assess bacterial impairment in the three streams at each of the three locations is enterococci.
 Since no new enterococci data were available for assessment purposes, staff relied on the situation-specific weight of evidence listing factor (Listing Policy section 3.11) to determine standards attainment.
 The recommendation to continue to list the three streams as impaired for bacteria is based on other data, specifically the Newport Coast Report (Shibberu 2020), which analyzed data that are not available in CEDEN.
-The Newport Coast Report includes the assessment of data collected by Santa Ana Regional Water Board staff in 2019, and data submitted by the Orange County Department of Public Works in its annual reports to the Santa Ana Water Board (in accordance with the Orange County Municipal Storm Sewer Systems (“MS4”) Permit requirements.
+The Newport Coast Report includes the assessment of data collected by Santa Ana Regional Water Board staff in 2019, and data submitted by the Orange County Department of Public Works in its annual reports to the Santa Ana Regional Water Board (in accordance with the Orange County Municipal Storm Sewer Systems (“MS4”) Permit requirements.
 In summary, 969 of 974 geomeans exceed the 30 cfu/100 ml enterococci geomean objective for Buck Gully and 470 of 525 geomeans exceed the 30 cfu/100 ml enterococci geomean objective for Los Trancos, which exceeds the allowable frequency in Table 4.2 of the Listing Policy.
 The data were collected from March 30, 1999 to June 26, 2019 (Buck Gully) and from March 30, 1999 to October 27, 2009 (Los Trancos), and are presented in Table 16 of the Newport Coast Report (Shibberu 2020).

 Reassessment of data for Morning Canyon Creek shows that the average enterococci geomean for Morning Canyon was 366 most probable number (“mpn”) / 100 milliliters (“ml") for dry weather and 6,351 mpn/100 ml for wet weather, while the average enterococci geomean for station mc2 was 576 mpn/100 mL, which clearly exceeds the 30 colony forming unit (“cfu”)/100 ml enterococci geomean objective.
 The data were collected by Weston Solutions from September 2005 - February 2006 for the City of Newport Beach and by Coastkeeper from November 21, 2005 - April 10, 2006, and are presented in Tables 10 and 11, respectively, of the Newport Coast Report (Shibberu 2020).